 Exercise stress ECG testing is carried out in accordance with the Bruce protocol using a treadmill.
 Appointments available Monday, Tuesday, Wednesday and Thursday during normal office hours.
 Exercise ECGs can be reported if required by our consultant cardiologist.

 24 hour Holter ECGs are carried out Monday – Thursday, normally as a result of a CAA requirement.
-The report is available by close of business the following day, and is normally then sent by email to CAA Medical Dept, our cardiologist, the pilot’s AME, and the pilot, as required in the individual case.
+The report is usually available by close of business on the day following removal of the recorder, and is normally then sent by email to CAA Medical Dept, our cardiologist, the pilot’s AME, and the pilot, as required in the individual case.

 We will write the referral letter to the cardiologist if required, eg in the case of pilots requiring over-65 4-yearly cardiology review and exercise ECG, or annual cardiology review and exercise ECG in the case of pilots over 40 with diabetes, or for any other reason, eg resting ECG anomalies, history of coronary artery disease, post-ablation etc.